mimimiku778/MimimalCMS/README.md

 - Input/output and helper function calls for cookies, sessions, and flash sessions
 - A wrapper class for PDO
 - A string encryption class using HKDF hash and AES
-- A class for image validation, automatic resizing, and saving
+- A class for safest image validation, automatic resizing, and saving
 - Basic exception handler
 - Built-in middleware for automatically managing CSRF tokens
 - A simple View class consisting of output buffer control and sanitization features